Crop Residues, their Types, Management and Uses

 Field residues

-The residues which are left in the field after the main crop is harvested are called field residues.
-When left in the field, these residues increase water holding capacity, control erosion, and add nutrients.
+The residues left in the field after the main crop is harvested are called field residues.
+When left in the field, these residues increase water-holding capacity, control erosion, and add nutrients.
 They can be tilled back into the same soil.

 Ex- stem, leaves, stalks, etc.